-Travelling by road, access to Kuranda Village is to the West along the Kennedy Highway or from the East, up and over the Kuranda Range.
+Travelling by road from Cairns, access to Kuranda Village is to the west along the Kennedy Highway or from the east, up and over the Kuranda Range.
 The western approach from Mareeba is a journey through orchards, coffee plantations and produce farms.
 Through the lightly timbered country of the Lamb Range the road climbs easily and the big forest-clad mountains of the Great Dividing Range come into view as you drop down to the outskirts of the Village.